flytbase/flytdocs/source/docs/Tutorials/FlytSim/MobileApps.rst

 Steps to Create New Project:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-On launching Intellij Idea start wizard for creating new project.
+On launching IntelliJ Idea start wizard for creating new project.
 #.
 Select Static Web in the pop up.
 #.
 Then select PhoneGap/Cordova App and click on next.
 #.
 Fill up details of your project viz Project Name, Project Location and Cordova Location.
 Click on Finish.